 Can’t get to a LOUDfence?
 Just contact us and we’ll add a ribbon to one of our LOUDfences on your behalf.
 We can add a short message if you like – your words of support to survivors, or commitment to end abuse.

-Rochester Cathedral with the Diocese of Rochester are launching a LOUDfence on Friday 8th October 2021 as part of a Safeguarding Season running to All Survivors’ Day on 3rd November.
-There are many ways to join in, including special services, on-line videos and a gathering for survivors and allies hosted by us.
-Local parishes are also joining in, like St Mary’s Gravesend who are running their own LOUDfence.
-Full details here.
+Rochester Cathedral with the Diocese of Rochester launched our first national LOUDfence in October 2021 as part of a Safeguarding Season running to All Survivors’ Day on 3rd November.
+They were joined by local parishes like St Mary’s Gravesend who ran their own LOUDfence.
+Full details including links to resources here.
+They are running a LOUDFence again in 2022 from November 8th-28th.

-Carlisle Cathedral and Diocese are also hosting a LOUDfence as part of their Safeguarding Season, from October 10th to November 3rd 2021.
+Carlisle Cathedral and Diocese are also hosted their second LOUDfence this year, as part of their Safeguarding Season, from October to November 3rd 2022.
 Join them for a time of prayer, reflection, worship and solidarity with those affected by abuse.
 Full details here.

 We’ll add LOUDfence places & dates to this interactive map as we hear about them.
 If you organise a LOUDfence please let us know.